nus-cs2113-AY2021S2/tp/docs/team/rizavur.md

 I implemented the alias feature of NUSMaze.<br>

 **What it does:** <br>
-The user may use the `add alias` command to activate the add alias feature.
-Upon activation, NUSMaze will prompt the user for a block name and the alias that they wish to set to that block.
-The application will then store this alias.
-The user may use the `show alias` command to activate the show alias feature.
-Upon activation, NUSMaze will display all the alias names and block pairs that the user has defined thus far.
-The user may use the `delete alias` command to activate the delete alias feature.
-Upon activation, NUSMaze will prompt the user for the alias name that they wish to delete.
-The application will then remove this alias from the stored list of aliases.
+The user may use the `add alias`, `show alias` or the `delete alias` command to activate the respective alias features.
+This feature enables users to input block names by entering a custom alias for them.

 **Justification:** <br>
-The user can use their custom defined alias instead of the pre-defined block names when calling the `go` command so as to save time as they would have to type less and the alias might make more sense to them as compared to the pre-defined block names.
+The user can use their custom defined alias instead of the pre-defined block names when calling the `go` command so that they can save time.
 <br>

 #### *User Data Storage*
 I implemented the data storage feature of NUSMaze with Sim Bowen (simbowen), Kimberley (kimideas8) and Choi Wonjae (wjChoi0712).
-More specifically, I was in charge of the storages for alias and favourites features.<br>
+More specifically, I did the storages for alias and favourites features.<br>

 **What it does:** <br>
 The storage feature ensures that the user's data for the respective features are saved in the computers memory and can be retrieved even if the user exits and reopens NUSMaze.